peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 **For Publication:**

 > "We employed a 2 × 3 × 3 factorial design with mapping strategy (correct vs random) as a between-subjects factor, and group size (k ∈ {7, 10, 14}) and model as within-subjects factors.
 Three models from the low-cost, high-reliability tier were selected based on cost efficiency ($0.13-1.30 per experiment via OpenRouter.ai), architectural diversity (open-source and proprietary), and demonstrated parsing reliability (95%+ success rate).
 Group sizes were selected to provide systematic difficulty progression with approximately 21% increases in task complexity (measured by decreases in MRR chance level) between consecutive k-values.
 We conducted 30 replications per condition with 80 trials per replication, providing >80% statistical power to detect small effect sizes (Cohen's d < 0.20) for main effects.
-This design yielded 18 experimental conditions with 540 total experiments and 43,200 trials, executed at a total cost of $110-509 depending on model selection strategy."
+This design yielded 18 experimental conditions with 540 total replications and 43,200 trials, executed at a total cost of $110-509 depending on model selection strategy."

 ### Validation Checklist